-• Temporary spare tires are designed for temporary emergency use only.
+- Temporary spare tires are designed for temporary emergency use only.
 Temporary high pressure compact spare tires have the letter "T" or "S" molded into the sidewall preceding the size designation.
-Example: T145/80D18 103M.
+Example: T145/80D18 103M. - High flotation tire sizing is based on U.S. design standards and it begins with the tire diameter molded into the sidewall.
+Example: 31x10.5 R15 LT.